 Conclusion: Dedicated Graphics Card Vs Integrated Graphics Card

-So if you are a computer shopper with a basic knowledge of computing better to go for an integrated graphics card.
-But again it depends on your type of work.
+So if you are a computer shopper with a basic knowledge of computing, go for an integrated graphics card.

-If you are a professional and involved in video editing, 3D gaming, and use 3D CAD softwares, better to invest in a dedicated graphics card.
-I promise that will be your best call.
+Suppose you are a professional and involved in video editing, 3D gaming, and 3D CAD software, better to invest in a dedicated graphics card.
+I promise that will be your best bet.

 That’s all I have in this article.
-Hope you got a fair amount of knowledge to choose between the dedicated and integrated graphics card.
+I hope you got a fair amount of knowledge to choose between the dedicated and integrated graphics card.
 Do write in the comment section if you have any questions.